monadius/vscode-hol-light/README.md

 - Type annotations inside HOL terms which occupy several lines are not correctly highlighted.
 The only recognized type constructors for highlighting are `list`, `group`, `finite_sum`, `word`.

-- The extension parser is not perfect and it may miss or incorrectly parse some top level definitions.
-In general, all top level definitions should be separated by `;;`.
+- The extension parser is not perfect and it may miss or incorrectly parse some definitions.
+In general, all definitions should be separated by `;;`.